mleworkshop/mleworkshop.github.io/editions/mle2022/index.md

 ## Session chairs

 The [organizing committee](#organizing-committee) of MLE 2022 is unfortunately not able to be physically present at MODELS 2022.
-Therefore, exceptionnally, MLE 2022 will be presented by three voluntary session chairs from the MLE community:
+Therefore, exceptionally, MLE 2022 will be presented by three voluntary session chairs from the MLE community:

 <div class='session-chairs'>